simonescaccia/2PL-scheduler/README.md

 ### Without Docker

 You can run the Spring Boot application using your IDE like Eclipse.
+Right-click on the project, then select "Run As" > "Spring Boot App".

 ## Web interface